BOARD OF DIRECTORS

 Dr. Danna Kurtin

-Danna Kurtin is the Associate Vice President of Academic & VISA Administration at MD Anderson Cancer Center.
+Danna Kurtin is the Associate Vice President of Faculty Academic Affairs at MD Anderson Cancer Center in Houston, Texas.
 She has a Bachelor of Science degree in nursing from the University of Mary-Hardin-Baylor in Belton, Texas, Legal Assistant degree from Southwest Texas State University in San Marcos, a Masters of Public Health with a focus in Health Services Research, and a PhD in Management and Policy from the University of Texas, School of Public Health – Houston.

 Dr. Kurtin has had over 35 years of healthcare experience in various capacities and acquired experience in management, information systems management, data management, legal research, and outcomes research.
 She has worked in for-profit hospitals, non-profit academic institutions, public health clinics, and in the legal environment.
 In her current role, she is responsible for providing leadership and oversees activities for appointing all academic appointments at MD Anderson through Faculty Academic Affairs and VISA areas.
 These areas perform faculty human resources and visa transactions.
 Her role is developing the strategic vision for the scope, direction, objectives and processes of these areas.
 She is also responsible for fostering relationships with executive leadership and members from applicable units across the institution to ensure efficient and effective system-wide processes.
 It also includes interaction with national, state and federal agencies, regulatory bodies and professional organizations on faculty and visa issues.